 The FSU Office of Graduate Studies has rigid deadlines that must be met for applying for graduation and for electronic submission of a thesis or dissertation.
-The student should be cognizant of the deadlines and due dates imposed by that office; a checklist can be found at The Graduate School's Blackboard sites under the "Theses, Treatises, Dissertations" submenu.
+The student should be cognizant of the deadlines and due dates imposed by that office.
+Details for the manuscript clearance procedures can be found at the Graduate School's website.
 It is highly recommended that each student attend a workshop sponsored by the Graduate School the semester before they plan to graduate.